 Meal planning helps me not to eat as much junk food.
 I do still eat junk food.
 But I’m not eating it instead of healthy snacks, and not serving as much poor-quality food to my family.

 Scrounging on junk when food is gone was one of my biggest problems.
-I would put off going to the grocery store after we were down to bare bones, and then the kids and I would snack on much more sugary or unhealthy snacks.
+I would put off going to the grocery store after we were down to bare bones.
+Then the kids and I would snack on much more sugary or unhealthy snacks.

 –> Saves Money And Time <–

-Deciding on meals for the week, making a grocery list and sticking to it saves money, plain and simple.
-I’m not buying as many extra things I don’t need, and I can plan to use ingredients more than once.
+You can save a lot of money by deciding on your meals for the week, making a grocery list and sticking to it.
+I’m don’t buy as many things I don’t need, and I’m able to use ingredients more than once.
 My money is spent on exactly what we need and I’m not guessing as I wander around the grocery store.

 Wastes Less Food